 11.2 Is it feminism’s job to address men’s issues?
 Can’t feminism be about women?

-It depends on what feminism is.
-If feminism is a movement for gender equality (especially the movement for gender equality), which it is very often promoted as, then yes, it’s absolutely feminism’s job to address men’s issues.
+If feminism is a movement for gender equality (especially the movement for gender equality), which it is very often promoted as, then yes, it absolutely is feminism’s job to address men’s issues.

 Feminism doesn’t have to be that.
 It could instead be a movement for women, in which case it wouldn’t have to do anything for men.
 But feminism could no longer be promoted as “just another word for gender equality”, and there would be a clear need for a men’s movement to exist alongside (but outside of) feminism to help men.